woycieszko/Open-Transactions/src/othint/README.txt

 read details in global documentation: Open-Transactions/docs/INSTALL-linux-modern.txt do not forget to reload ~/.profile and delete cmake cache after changes.

+If use a not-tested compiler and get error FATAL_ERROR_COMPILER, then see change cmake options to ignore this error and try to continue anyway.
+See cmake settings below.

 ---------------------------------------
 2) Build otcli - dependencies
 - System libs, tools